-Select this option to manually start / stop a flight.
-This menu option is only shown if the XTreme-EFIS is setup to select the manual flight option under the "FLIGHT LOG" setup menu.
-The flight timer ":" will flash to indicate that a valid flight is in progress.
+Select this option to manually start/stop a flight.
+This menu option is only shown if the XTreme is setup to select the manual flight option under the "FLIGHT LOG" setup menu.
+The flight timer "F", "FLIGHT" or "FLIGHT TIME" text will flash to indicate that a valid flight is in progress.